The Frames: History

-In 1991, Hansard came to public attention after taking the part of "Outspan" Foster in the film The Commitments.
+In 1991, Hansard came to public attention after playing the role of "Outspan" Foster in the film The Commitments.
 However, Hansard regretted this role as he felt it distracted from his music career.
-Mac Con Iomaire also had a cameo in the movie as a violinist auditioning for the band.
+Mac Con Iomaire also had a cameo in the film as a violinist auditioning for the band.
 Bronagh Gallagher, one of Hansard's colleagues, can be seen wearing a Frames T-shirt in her appearance in the film Pulp Fiction.
-Hansard appeared on screen as the principal character parodied by Irish music comedy Web site Eyebrowy.com and in 2007 as the lead in the movie Once which featured his songs.
+Hansard also appeared on screen as the principal character parodied by Irish music comedy web site Eyebrowy.com and in 2007, as the lead role in the film Once which featured his songs.

-As of 2007, the band consisted of Glen Hansard, Joe Doyle, Colm Mac Con Iomaire, Rob Bochnik and Johnny Boyle.
-Various people played drums during 2003 and 2004, including Graham Hopkins who drummed Dance the Devil, Burn the Maps, and the band's latest album The Cost.
+In 2007, the band consisted of Glen Hansard, Joe Doyle, Colm Mac Con Iomaire, Rob Bochnik and Johnny Boyle.
+Various people played drums during 2003 and 2004, including Graham Hopkins who drummed Dance the Devil, Burn the Maps, and the band's 2006 album The Cost.
 On one version of the album Fitzcarraldo, the band used the name The Frames DC, to avoid confusion with an American band.

-The band released its sixth studio album, The Cost, on 22 September 2006.
-They appeared on the setlist at Lollapalooza 2006 just 12 days afterward.
+The band released its sixth studio album, The Cost, on 20 September 2006.
+They also performed at Lollapalooza 2006.

 The band's song "Dream Awake" was used in the pilot episode of NBC's Life.
 Also, "Finally" was prominently featured in the 11th episode of the show, when the title character reaped the rewards of the detective work which he had been doing all season.
-However, a different song is used in the version of the episode on nbc.com.
+However, a different song is used in the version of the episode on NBC's website.
 The band's song "Seven Day Mile" was used in the season six premiere of House on Fox.

-The band's ex-bassist, John Carney, is now a film director, best known for writing and directing the film Once, which stars Hansard, who wrote much of the music for the film.
-Hansard and Marketa Irglova won an Academy Award for Best Original Song for "Falling Slowly" from Once.
+The band's former bassist, John Carney, became a film director, best known for writing and directing the film Once, which stars Hansard, who wrote much of the music for the film.
+Hansard and Markéta Irglová won an Academy Award for Best Original Song for "Falling Slowly" from Once.

-On 13 May 2008 the US iTunes store released a Deluxe Edition of The Cost.
-This edition included three extra songs—"The Blood", "No More I Love Yous", and "This Low".
+On 13 May 2008, the US iTunes store released a deluxe edition of The Cost.
+This edition included three extra songs, "The Blood", "No More I Love Yous", and "This Low".
 It also included the music videos for "Falling Slowly", "Sad Songs", and "The Side You Never Get to See".